equinor/leaflet.tilelayer.gloperations/README.md

 const tileLayer = new GLOperations({ sentinelValues, /* ... */ });
 ```

 Now pixels whose values are _exactly_ 0 will be colored red and pixels whose values are _exactly_ 1 will be colored blue.
 We haven't specified what to do for values other than 0 or 1, so the behavior for such values would be undefined in this case.
 Sentinel values only match the precise value specified (within a tiny margin of error).
-The maximum number of sentinel values the component will accept can be accessed via `GLOperations.SENTINEL_MAX_LENGTH`.
+The maximum number of sentinel values the component will accept can be accessed/set via `sentinelMaxLength`.

 ## No-data value